avishek-sarkar/Biometric-Attendance-System/README.md

 ![Developer Information](documentation/DeveloperInfo.png)

-## Closing Remarks
+## Outro

 Thank you for checking out the **Biometric Attendance Management System**.

-This project demonstrates the integration of biometric authentication, IoT hardware, and web technologies to provide a secure, automated, and reliable attendance management solution.
-By eliminating proxy attendance and streamlining record management, the system addresses real-world challenges faced by educational institutions.
 Feel free to explore the codebase, fork the repository, and contribute ideas for future improvements.

 ---